CorentinKervadec/llm-strace/find_max_context/README.md

 Instead of manually benchmarking context limits for every model individually, `find_max_context_launcher.sh` automates this process by launching background manager tasks (`find_max_context_manager.py`) in parallel across a pre-configured list of models.

-### Key Benefits

-- **Background Execution (`nohup`)**: Runs process managers persistently in the background, allowing context discovery to continue uninterrupted even if your SSH session or terminal disconnects.
-- **Isolated Logging**: Directs standard output (`stdout`) and error logs (`stderr`) for each model into dedicated log files within the `context_logs/` directory.
-- **Staggered Process Launch**: Introduces a short sleep interval between model manager initializations to prevent resource contention on job schedulers or system threads.

 ---

 ## Pre-Configured Model Matrix